-specifies what CICS is to do with new transactions that access a DB2ENTRY when it has been disabled or is disabling.
-CVDA values are:
+Specifies the action for new transactions that access a DB2ENTRY resource when it has been disabled, or is disabling.

 POOL

 The CICS DB2 attachment facility routes the request to the pool.
 Message DFHDB2072 is sent to the transient data destination specified by MSGQUEUEn on the DB2CONN for each transaction routed to the pool.